moonrunnerkc/adaptive-belief-ecology-system/README.md

 This is a research-driven project with a very strict specification.

-We're not accepting PRs yet – the initial implementation must match the spec exactly.
+I'm not accepting PRs yet – the initial implementation must match the spec exactly.

-Once Phase 1+ is complete and stable, we'll welcome:
+Once Phase 1+ is complete and stable, I'll welcome:

 - Bug reports
 - Performance improvements